stashed/stash/docs/guides/offline_backup.md

 **Create Restic:**

-Now, we will create `Restic` crd to take backup `/source/data` directory of `stash-demo` deployment in offline mode.
+Now, we are going to create `Restic` crd to take backup `/source/data` directory of `stash-demo` deployment in offline mode.

 Below, the YAML for Restic crd we are going to create for offline backup,